For more information, please contact:

-In August 2013, the committee released their report entitled Moving Energy Safely: A Study on the Safe Transport of Hydrocarbons by Pipelines, Tankers and Railcars in Canada, which provided 13 recommendations related to energy transport by transmission pipelines, tankers and railcars.
-Over a three year period from 2009-2012, the committee conducted hearings and held fact-finding meetings, both in Ottawa and across the country, in an effort to promote a national discussion on Canada’s energy future.
+In 2013, the committee also completed a study on the safety of hydrocarbon transportation in Canada and over a three year period, from 2009-2012, the committee conducted hearings and held fact-finding meetings, both in Ottawa and across the country, in an effort to promote a national discussion on Canada’s energy future.
 The report Now or Never highlighted 13 priorities for action to achieve long-term and affordable energy solutions, addressing the challenges and opportunities of responsible development and energy efficiency.

 Following the explosion of British Petroleum’s Deepwater Horizon on April 20th, 2010, the committee held hearings and made recommendations about the status of Canada’s offshore oil and gas exploration and development industry, including the nature of the applicable regulatory regime(s) and Canada’s offshore disaster response capability.

-In the area of environmental protection, the committee conducted a review of the Navigable Waters Protection Act and made four important recommendations to the federal government.
+In the area of environmental protection, the committee conducted a review of the Navigable Waters Protection Act.
+It then tabled a report which included four important recommendations to the federal government.
 The Canadian Environmental Protection Act (1999, c.
 33) RX: Strengthen and Apply Diligently, summarized the committee’s detailed review of the Act by way of two case studies, to help determine how well the Act protected Canadian citizens and the environment.

 In addition to these selected studies, the committee has a long history of examining various energy and environment issues such as: nuclear safety, sustainable development, environmental protection, and the implementation of the Kyoto Protocol.